RandomAlleyCat/termyte/README.md

 Each feed's headlines are rendered in a scrollable list.
 With a headline highlighted, press `o` to open the article using the command specified in the `$BROWSER` environment variable (falling back to `xdg-open`).

+## Security notes

+The `ShellWidget` spawns an interactive shell inside the application.
+Anything typed into this widget runs with the same permissions as the user launching Termyte, so the program should only be used in trusted environments.